 Despite surging population growth from 1980-2008, Presidents Reagan, Bush I, Clinton and Bush II only increased the CAFE standard for cars & light trucks from 20 MPG to 23 MPG.
 Excluding Clinton, they practically froze transit funding and starved Amtrak.

 Jet fuel contains a high percentage of oil that is burned to generate energy, but emits nitrous oxide, carbon dioxide and air particulates.
 From 1980-2008, airline deregulation doubled regional (sub-500 mile) flights, while maintaining growth for longer flights.
 Hence, regional flights are the biggest cause of congested traffic and air pollutants surrounding our commercial airports.

 Surging population, urbanization growth, lack of HSR, inadequate Rapid Transit, stagnant CAFE standards and doubling regional flights amplified oil consumption, increased traffic congestion, and maintained dangerous smog levels.
 We have to use all transportation energy more efficiently.
-As you see on the chart below, High Speed Trains and Rapid Transit Trains are far more passenger-energy-efficient than buses, cars and planes.

 Do Not Become Over-Dependent On Risky Oil

 America has only 5% of world population, yet consumes 24% of world oil production.
 As late as 2008, 50% of the oil we consumed was imported.
 The percentage of imported oil was high because Peak Oil Theory was correct at predicting that oil several hundred feet from the surface is declining.
 Many economists call this kind of easy to access fossil fuel, “Cheap Oil.”
 In 2011, 33 of the 48 largest oil producing nations hit Peak Oil Condition.